Valdeorras (DO)

 Valdeorras is a Spanish Denominación de Origen Protegida (DOP) (Denominación de Orixe Protexida in Galician) for Galician wines located on the banks of the river Sil in the south of the province of Ourense, (Galicia, Spain).

 History

-Valdeorras, whose name means “Valley of Gold”, may have been the first grape-growing and wine-producing region in Galicia.
+Valdeorras, whose name means “Valley of the Gigurri”, may have been the first grape-growing and wine-producing region in Galicia.
 After the ancient Romans had finished mining the area for gold, they planted vines, and the wines produced were mentioned in several inscriptions in Latin.

 During the Middle Ages the vineyards were taken over and managed by the religious orders.
 After a centuries-long period of decline, the 19th century saw the area take off again.
 In the 1970s experiments were conducted to reintroduce the native Godello grape variety.

 The area acquired its official DO status in 1945.

 Geography

 The vineyards of the Valdeorras DOP are on the banks of the river Sil, which flows westwards from Castile and León to the province of Ourense.
 In general the landscape is flat or gently rolling.

 As most of the vineyards are on the river Sil valley floor, the soils are alluvial and quite fertile, with good moisture retaining properties.

 The vines are planted at a height of between 240 m and 320 m above sea level.